Life after Prostate Cancer: Living in the Present Moment

 Frank developed a list of questions for Dr. Ponsky but, “he asked me to hold off on asking them.
 He proceeded to answer virtually every single one of my questions during our conversation, as if he reviewed the list beforehand.
 Dr. Ponsky was very thorough and his knowledge was remarkable.”

 Dr. Ponsky shared Frank’s case with a UH Seidman Cancer Center multidisciplinary team comprised of expert urologic oncologists, radiation oncologists and pathologists.
-The team assessed his symptomology and then advised a treatment plan.
+The team assessed his symptoms and then advised a treatment plan.

 The team recommended a laparoscopic radical prostatectomy, a minimally invasive surgical procedure used to remove the prostate gland, as the best treatment option.
 Frank underwent surgery at University Hospitals Cleveland Medical Center in January 2009.